 The clock displays when the key is turned to "ON".
-In addition, the clock can be displayed for 10 seconds by pushing the "SELECT" button when the main switch is in the "OFF", "LOCK" or "P≤" position.
+In addition, the clock can be displayed for 10 seconds by pushing the left set button when the main switch is in the "OFF", "LOCK" or "P\in "position."

 To set the clock